-The squabble between Chief Justice Bart Katureebe and Inspector General of Government Irene Mulyagonja, about prosecuting or not, of magistrates caught in the acts of stealing money, is merely a case of splitting hairs.
+The squabble between Chief Justice Bart Katureebe and Inspector General of Government Irene Mulyagonja, is merely a case of splitting hairs.

 Their spat is over two magistrates: Richard Ndangwa and Freddie Awacnedi, who, during their respective duties, asked for and got bribes to decide the cases.
 The matter of these judicial officers, who were “caught in the act”, boils down to cases of crimes committed.
 It is also a case of requirements and/or failures by their superiors to take administrative sanction over them.